Inflatable mattresses: what is awesome?

 Re: Inflatable mattresses: what is awesome?

-Having a sleeping bag rated for around freezing would help.171/348 wrote:A foam pad or even a piece of cardboard between the air mattress and the playa will keep it from sucking the heat out of you.
+171/348 wrote:A foam pad or even a piece of cardboard between the air mattress and the playa will keep it from sucking the heat out of you.

 I find that it never seems to get cold enough for my air mattress to make me cold.
-I only have that problem when the temperature is below freezing When I am winter camping I always put a thick blanket between my air mattress and my sleeping bag...
+I only have that problem when the temperature is below freezing :shock: When I am winter camping I always put a thick blanket between my air mattress and my sleeping bag...

 Love Rice